 "I sat on the edge of my chair captivated by the story" Michael Williams Head Safety

 Carl Dixon is described as a man of titanium rock and soul.
 Here's why: CARL is a Canadian rock musician and recording artist who originally hails from Sault Sainte Marie, in Northern Ontario.
 He was signed to his first international record deal at just 22-years old with his break through band CONEY HATCH.
-He toured North America opening for IRON MAIDEN (40 shows) and JUDAS PRIEST (27 shows)and went on to tour with some of the biggest names in North American music.
-He toured in APRIL WINE for four years and was asked to also open for them as a solo act.
+He toured North America opening for IRON MAIDEN and JUDAS PRIEST and toured with some of the biggest names in North American music.
 Carl's powerful vocals soon led to him being offered the spot of lead singer of THE GUESS WHO after Burton Cummings left the iconic Canadian band.

 Carl pictured with Walter Gretzky, CM, O.Ont - both survived brain injury